 Conclusion – my two cents

 The new display is a great feature.
 I find it hard to read the C20 display in bright sunlight.
-You can read the Z20 display in bright sunnlight without any problems.
+You can read the Z20 display in bright sunlight without any problems.
 Also the buttons are better sealed for rainy weather.
 There were reports that water got into the gap of the buttons on C20.
 That seems to be fixed with Z20.

 The full electric modes feel pretty similar, but I noticed a difference with the pedal assist mode.
 I found it still too exhausting to use this mode on C20 and was using full electric mode most of the time.
 I think I’ll use pedal assist mode more often with Z20 as it is very pleasant to ride.
 You do a little exercise but it is not exhausting at all.